allyring/pvw/README.md

 However, you can manually install it by downloading the latest binary from the releases tab and moving it to any location on your $PATH.

-**pvw requires `lsof` version 4.93 or earlier to be installed on your system.
-A patch to allow newer versions of `lsof` to be used is currently in development.**

-~~pvw also relies on `lsof` being installed on your system.
-Many systems ship with it, but if not, then it can be installed through your standard package manager.~~
+pvw also relies on `lsof` version 4.94 or later being installed on your system.
+Many systems ship with it, but if not, then it can be installed through your standard package manager.

 ## Usage
 Run with `pvw` followed by any flags/switches.
-Run `pvw -h` for help.
+Run `pvw -h` or `pvw --help` for help.

 ## Contribution and Credits
 If you would like to contribute, then feel free to create an issue or PR with a bug report/fix or improvement!